When Tom Peters described "management by walking around," was it intended as a complimentary assessment or a critique?

 Study for the Florida Fire Officer 2 Exam.
 Prepare with flashcards and multiple-choice questions, each question comes with hints and explanations.
 Get ready for your exam!

-Tom Peters' concept of "management by walking around" is intended as a complimentary assessment of a management style that emphasizes the importance of leaders being physically present and engaged with their employees.
-This approach fosters open communication, builds relationships, and enhances team morale, allowing managers to gain firsthand insights into day-to-day operations.
+Tom Peters' concept of "management by walking around" was intended as a complimentary assessment of management styles.
+This approach emphasizes the importance of leaders being present and engaging with employees in their work environment.
+By doing so, managers can foster open communication, build relationships, and gain firsthand insights into the operations and challenges faced by their team members.

 Subscribe